-A large number of well-preserved mansions and houses, dating back to 15s and 16s are converted to hotels, bars, restaurants, galleries, shops, and museums.
-Several well preserved and partly restored churches are still serving the devotees.
+A large number of well-preserved mansions and houses are among the main things to see in Galle, dating back to the 15s and 16s are converted into hotels, bars, restaurants, galleries, shops, and museums.
+Several well-preserved and partly restored churches are still serving the devotees.

-What to See in Galle Sri Lanka in 24 Hours?
+Where should I visit in Galle Sri Lanka?
+What are the things to See in Galle in 24 Hours?

 - Martin Wickramasinghe folk museum

 - Maritime Museum of Galle

 - Underwater living beings in Hikkaduwa

 - Kathaluwa Buddhist Temple